ptyspawn/ssp21-IKI/report.md

 of the message from any modification.
 Similarly, the certificate returned in step #6 is cryptographically signed by the authority and verifiable by the master.
 Unless confidentiality is required for 1/2 or 3/4, no further security mechanisms are required.

-Step 3 is a request from the master to the oustation asking for its current time and boot nonce.
+Step 3 is a request from the master to the outstation asking for its current time and boot nonce.
 Without integrity protection, a MitM could alter the ID in the request, but just as in 1) all an attacker can really do in this situation is perform a DoS.
 If the master receives a response object containing an ID other than the one it requested, it is easily detected.
-The response in step 4 containing the OTA is signed by the oustation's private key, and cannot be manipulated without detection by the authority when it processes the object inside the CSR submitted by the master.
+The response in step 4 containing the OTA is signed by the outstation's private key, and cannot be manipulated without detection by the authority when it processes the object inside the CSR submitted by the master.

 ### Confidentiality